DmarshalTU/digital_cv/README.md

   -  Troubleshooting, identifying root cause for issues, investigating, fixing, and implementing permanent corrective actions for incidents.
-  -  Working with cloud providers like AWS, Azure.
+  -  Working with cloud providers AWS, Azure, GCP and more
   -  Designing and implementing CI/CD process end to end
-  -  Building automated process & environment for DEV, QA, production.
+  -  Building automated process & environment for DEV, QA, PROD.
   -  Working with tools like Terraform, Jenkins, Ansible, AzureDevOps, and more.
   - Jenkins administration when required, designing and